 Undoubtedly, one of the most researched probiotic strains for immunity is Lactobacillus paracasei CASEI 431®, which has been shown to reduce the duration of cold and flu symptoms by three days, compared to placebo, in a gold standard flu vaccine challenge study9.
 Healthcare professionals may like to note that this strain is now contained in our supplement, 'For daily immunity'.
-You can read more about the research that supports all of these strains in our Probiotics Database, and also on the Research Pages.
+You can read more about the research that supports all of these strains on the Probiotics Database.

 Probiotics and the immune system - in-depth

 How do probiotics interact with our immune system?

 It seems weird to think that such tiny organisms could influence our health, working with our bodies in synergy for a mutually beneficial relationship.
 But it’s in the interests of our resident bacteria to keep their hosts in tip-top shape, and this symbiotic relationship may have evolved because bacteria naturally did what was necessary to keep their ‘homes’ safe.